“Cast your cares on him because he cares for you.”

 “Do not conform to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is–his good, pleasing and perfect will.”
 (Romans 12:2)

 Where our mind goes our emotions follow.
 Some of us have worried ourselves sick about something happening to us that has never even happened!
 Why?
 Because we’ve been thinking about this fear for a very long time!
 This is why Paul told the Romans to be transformed by the renewing of their minds.
 He didn’t say you are transformed.
 In their spirits, yes, they had been transformed because they received a new spirit from God the moment they first believed (see Romans 6:6, 2 Corinthians 5:17, Galatians 2:20).
 But our minds are not our spirits.
-Our minds are a part of our souls, the customizable part of us: our mind, free will, and emotions.

 And notice what he told them to be transformed by?…God’s good, pleasing, and perfect will!
 You might immediately say, “Well, what is God’s will?!”

 It’s Christ in us (see John 6:40, Colossians 1:27).
-God’s will is His Spirit in you transforming you!
+God’s will is His Spirit in you transforming your mind!
 Paul never said, “Be transformed by the renewing of your feelings.”
 He said be transformed by the renewing of your mind in Christ!
 (See 1 Corinthians 2:16).
 Once we begin to do this everything changes, no matter how unbearable a time of trial may be!

 Friend, God knows about your pain, He gave us feelings for a reason.
 There is nothing wrong with your feelings, God has feelings too!
 He knows what you feel deeper than even you feel it, and He’s with you!
 That is, if you’ve believed Jesus has forgiven you.